xvik/dropwizard-guicey-ext/README.md

 ### About

+**IMPORTANT** Modules were moved into the [core repository](https://github.com/xvik/dropwizard-guicey/) in order to unify versions and release cycles (for guicey 6, dropwizard 3 and beyond)

 [Dropwizard-guicey 5.x](https://github.com/xvik/dropwizard-guicey) extensions and integrations.
 Provided modules may be used directly and for educational purposes (as examples for custom integrations).